json-bateman/watchma/README.md

 `PORT`  (to run the app on)
 `LOG_LEVEL` (DEBUG | INFO | WARN | ERROR)

-### Running dev
-`docker-compose up` to start the [NATS](https://nats.io/) Service.
-`task dev` to compile the css, templ files and run the server with Air and Tailwind in watch mode.
-`task` to see all available commands

 ### Using Bruno (basically offline postman)
 I have some of the api endpoints saved in the _bruno folder [install bruno](https://www.usebruno.com/) if you want to use these endpoints.
 Make sure to copy your `.env` file in the root of the `_bruno` directory so the endpoints can use the environment variables in their requests.
 Jellyfin requires an API key in each of it's requests. [here's](https://docs.usebruno.com/secrets-management/dotenv-file) some info on how to store bruno secrets.